irgroup-classrooms/dis08-2021/assignments.md

 Your task is to transform a dataset on pokemon.
 Download the dataset [`pokemon.json`](https://github.com/irgroup-classrooms/dis08-2021/blob/main/datasets/pokemon.json) from our Github repository.
 Write a Python program to:

 1. Read in the data from the JSON file (hint: Try the json module or slightly edit the json file and use Pandas),
 2. Pokemon have one or more types.
-Count for each Pokemon type, how many Pokemon of this type exist.
+Count for each Pokemon type, how many pokemon of this type exist.
 3. Count, how many pokemon of each type have each other type and save as a Pandas dataframe.
 Create a CSV file where for each type, the counts for each other type are listed.
 The "same type fields", e.g. grass/grass, water/water etc. should count, how many pokemon have only this type and no other types.

 Make sure to name your columns, your final CSV could look something like this: